 And while you’re in the area, you could also visit the Chapada dos Guimarães National Park, just 62 kilometers from Cuiabá.
 The park is full of forested table mountains and is known for its dramatic cliffs and waterfalls.

 Keep in mind that some guesthouses, such as the Pousada Rio Mutum, specialize in sport fishing, so vegans will want to avoid those.

 Want to hear me and Nick talk about the animals we saw in the Pantanal?

-Click the image below to listen the Pantanal episode of our podcast!
+Click the image below to listen to the Pantanal episode of our podcast!

 Responsible Tourism: Exploitation of Pantanal Animals